AI Travel Bot Picks WORST Backpacker Hostel

 Alun:

-[1:51] I wonder how new of a phenomenon this is yeah because when i'd hate to hark back like when i
+[1:51] I wonder how new of a phenomenon this is yeah because when i'd hate to hark back like when I started traveling in 2015 things were different when

 Adam: